Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 # Assign-Taxonomy-with-BLAST
+This script is used for otu clustering, blasting, and ultamitly, assigning taxonomy.

-This script can be used for any multi-fasta and should work on any database, including custom ones or ncbi's nt database.
+It can be used for any multi-fasta and should work on any database, including custom ones or ncbi's nt database.

 A path to taxonomy classifications for the database is required but several precomputed are available here.